I'll Kill You: Overview

 "I'll Kill You" is the first song that drummer and bandleader Yoshiki wrote for X after forming the band in 1982 with vocalist Toshi in order to play heavier music with two lead guitarists.
 He first wrote the lyrics in Japanese before translating them into English, asking the smartest students in his high school to help with any difficult parts.
 After reading them over, Yoshiki realized they were directed at himself.

 "I'll Kill You" was first recorded by X in February 1985 as part of a three-track demo cassette tape.
 The tape was handed out by the band to earn bookings at live venues in Tokyo.
 After a few months of performing concerts, X was contacted by the independent record label Dada Records about releasing a record.
 "I'll Kill You" was recorded again and released as a 7-inch single in June 1985.
 All 1,000 copies of the record sold out in a few days.
 The cover art notoriously features numerous photographs of dead bodies taken during the Vietnam War.

 "I'll Kill You" was recorded a third time for inclusion on the band's first album, Vanishing Vision (1988).
 Discussing the 1988 version, Yoshiki claimed that the song is not about killing people as the title would suggest, but is a love song in the vein of a disgruntled married couple.

 A different recording of the 1985 single's B-side, "Break the Darkness", was included on the sampler Heavy Metal Force III in November 1985.

+Reception

+Kazuaki Nakatsuka of Re:minder described "I'll Kill You" as a metal track infused with punk sensibilities, "driven by a straightforward, relentless onslaught of speed."

 "I'll Kill You" was covered by French symphonic black metal band Anorexia Nervosa as a bonus track for the Japanese edition of their 2004 album Redemption Process and later included on their 2005 The September E.P. as well.
 It was covered by Volcano for their 2018 cover album Irregular.